ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda-export.md

 ## Build new environment

-Now we can take this file from Farnam/Ruddle to McCleary and create a new environment using all the enumerated pacakges:
+To create a new environment using all the enumerated pacakges:

 ```sh
 module load miniconda